 Yet we have also been shown that we are at our best when someone needs our help, when someone needs us to be who we are in order to help them find who they are, and bring clarity to both paths.

 I know that sometimes we just need someone to be close to; to hold a hand and say 'i am here' in those times when asking for help feels impossible.

-50% of the profits made from Home Stool will be given to The Magpie project to help continue there essential work.
+10% from every Home Stool sold will be given to The Magpie project to help continue there essential work.

 Click on the logo to visit The Magpie Project website.